16 April 2019

 4. Recruitment process with partnership and fairness at its core

-Once they apply, we interview them and pick those who impress us most.
+Let’s say you were able to find a web developer that fits your needs.
+What now?
+Once the developer applies, we interview them and pick those who impress us most.
 The process itself is pretty straightforward:

 - If we like a CV, it is followed by a quick test assignment.

-- The result is verified by a head of department.
+- The result is verified by the head of the department.

 - If it’s good, the developer is invited to an interview.
 This eye-to-eye meeting is also meant to find out if the candidate has the needed soft skills, such as the ability to think of the business aspects of the code they create, being able to explain their choices in an easy and concise manner, etc.